 Jerome Grand Hotel

 The Jerome Grand Hotel was originally built as a hospital in 1926, when the mining town of Jerome, Arizona was big and booming.
-The hospital was spooky from day one, with an ominous perch overlooking the Verde Valley.
+The hospital was doomed from day one, with an ominous perch overlooking the Verde Valley.
 Over the next few decades, as the mining town became a ghost town, more than 9,000 patients died in the hospital.
 It closed for good in 1950 and sat abandoned until it was reformatted as a hotel in the early 90s.
 Despite the glow-up, much of the building’s original structure (including the elevator) remains, as do the ghosts of thousands of former hospital patients.
 Listen for the wheels of hospital gurneys squeaking in the hallways.
 Hold your breath on the third floor, once home to the operating room, which is said to be especially haunted.
 And for the love of god, avoid Room 32.

 The self-declared “America’s Most Haunted Hotel” first opened in 1886 as an Ozarks getaway for the rich, but went belly up during the Depression and eventually became a hospital operating under a fraudulent doctor, who claimed to have the cure for cancer.
 While the hospital has since become a hotel, some of the patients who died there continue to haunt the property, with hundreds of paranormal experiences reported by guests.
 The striking palatial structure certainly looks the part, towering forebodingly over the town of Eureka Springs from its perch atop Crescent Mountain.
-For those with an interest in specters, the hotel leans into its haunted reputation, welcoming ghost tours and offering a Spirits of the Crescent hotel package that comes with spooky amenities.
+For those with an interest in specters, the hotel leans into its haunted reputation, welcoming ghost tours and offering a Spirits of the Crescent hotel package that comes with themed amenities.

 This 19th-century logging mill turned resort in the Santa Cruz Mountains was once popular with the likes of Marilyn Monroe, Mae West, and President Herbert Hoover.
 But an air of tragedy lingers there, too, and sightings of the ghost of a young girl abound.
 This ghost is said to be Sara Logan, the niece of the resort’s former owner, who reportedly drowned in the creek that runs through the lodge’s main building.
 Supposedly, she’s one of at least a hundred spirits haunting the property, which might explain its bad luck, as multiple structures have burned down over the years.
-While the lodge was briefly abandoned after the most recent fire, it reopened in 2017 and has seen extensive room renovations, with more to come.
+While the lodge was briefly abandoned after the most recent fire, it reopened in 2017 and has seen extensive room renovations.

 The Stanley hotel is so creepy that it inspired Stephen King to write The Shining.
 The author claims to have experienced a night of terrifying dreams while staying in Room 217.
 Against a backdrop of the Rocky Mountains, the regal estate has seen its share of odd moments, beginning with a gas explosion in 1911.
 Some employees believe founder Freelan Oscar Stanley haunts the grounds along with wife Flora, who can occasionally be heard tinkering on the hotel piano.
 Whether or not you dare to stay in Room 217, you can still attend the hotel’s official Spirited Night Tours to learn more about its history and hauntings.